What Is a Hydrocele?

-A hydrocele is a swelling in a boy’s scrotum, the thin sac that holds his testicles.
+A hydrocele is a swelling in the scrotum, the thin sac that holds the testicles.
 It happens when too much fluid builds up inside.
-The condition is most common in newborns, though older boys and men can get it, too.
+The condition is most common in newborns, though it can happen to anyone with a scrotum.

-It may sound or look serious, even painful, but don’t worry, it won’t hurt your baby.
-It might even go away on its own, though you should still see the doctor about it.
+It may sound or look serious, even painful, but it won’t hurt your baby.
+It might go away on its own, though you should still see the doctor about it.

-A hydrocele can start before your son is born.
-His testicles grow inside his belly and then move down into his scrotum through a short tunnel.
+A hydrocele can start before your baby is born.
+The testicles grow inside their belly and then move down into their scrotum through a short tunnel.
 A sac of fluid goes with each testicle.
-Normally, the tunnel and the sac seal off before birth, and the baby’s body absorbs the fluid inside.
-When this process doesn’t go as it should, he can get a hydrocele.
+Usually, the tunnel and the sac seal off before birth, and the baby’s body absorbs the fluid inside.
+When this process doesn’t go as it should, they can get a hydrocele.

-- Noncommunicating hydrocele happens when the sac closes like normal, but the boy’s body doesn’t absorb the fluid inside it.
+- A noncommunicating hydrocele happens when the sac closes like normal, but the boy’s body doesn’t absorb the fluid inside it.

-- Communicating hydrocele happens when the sac doesn’t seal.
-With this type, his scrotum may swell more over time.
+- A communicating hydrocele happens when the sac doesn’t seal.
+With this type, their scrotum may swell more over time.

 Babies born prematurely are more likely to have a hydrocele.

 A hydrocele doesn’t hurt.
-The only symptom you’ll notice is that one or both of your son’s testicles look swollen.
-Even if he’s not in pain, you should see the pediatrician to make sure he doesn’t have other health problems that are causing the swelling, such as an infection, a tumor, or a hernia.
+The only symptom you’ll notice is that one or both of the baby’s testicles look swollen.
+Even if they are not in pain, you should see the pediatrician to make sure they don’t have other health problems that are causing the swelling, such as an infection, a tumor, or a hernia.

-The swelling from a noncommunicating hydrocele doesn’t change in size.
-A communicating hydrocele can get bigger during the day, and if you gently squeeze it, the fluid will move out of the scrotum and into his belly.
+The swelling from a noncommunicating hydrocele doesn’t have changes in size.
+A communicating hydrocele can get bigger during the day, and if you gently squeeze it, the fluid will move out of the scrotum and into their belly.

-When you take your son to the doctor, she’ll do a physical exam.
-She’ll check his scrotum for fluid and tenderness, and she'll shine a light through it to see if there’s fluid around his testicle.
+When you take your baby to the doctor, they’ll do a physical exam.
+They’ll check the scrotum for fluid and tenderness, and shine a light through it to see if there’s fluid around their testicle.

 A hydrocele usually goes away on its own before a boy’s first birthday.
-If it doesn’t, or if it gets bigger, you should take him back to his doctor to see if he needs treatment.
+If it doesn’t, or if it gets bigger, their doctor will refer them to a specialist called a urologist.

 If your son has a communicating hydrocele, the pediatrician will usually recommend surgery without waiting for it to go away.